-Skip to main content Skip to Unit of Food Microbiology navigation
+Skip to main content Skip to Food Microbiology navigation

 The role of the Rhs insertion in Listeria monocytogenes